PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Related Work

 \emph{Software-hardware Cooperative Memory Disambiguation} \cite{cooperative} is a binary analysis co-design to reduce load queue pressure.
-Certain kinds of provably memory independent loads are labelled and prevented from being inserted into the load queue when issued.
-This technique is able to label 40\% of static loads across SPEC2006 floatspeed (but dynamic percentage is unclear).
-This also incurs additional instruction bandwidth by inserting barrier-like instructions when entering loops to ensure labelled loads are only removed from the load queue when their parent loop reaches a steady state in the pipeline.
+Certain kinds of provably memory independent loads are labeled and prevented from being inserted into the load queue when issued.
+This technique is able to label 40\% of static loads across SPEC2006 floating point (but dynamic percentage is unclear).
+This also incurs additional instruction bandwidth by inserting barrier-like instructions when entering loops to ensure labeled loads are only removed from the load queue when their parent loop reaches a steady state in the pipeline.
 LSQ entries must also store an additional bit to track whether these custom instructions are in-flight or not.
-This work presents an interesting proposal for reducing load queue pressure in area-constrained processors that lack space for hardware-based load elimination techniques, but has reduced viability due to currently lacking a mechanism for ensuring memory coherence in multi-core systems.
+This work presents an interesting proposal for reducing load queue pressure in area-constrained processors that lack space for hardware-based load elimination techniques, but has reduced viability due to lacking a mechanism for ensuring memory coherence in multi-core systems.

-\emph{Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Instruction Execution} \cite{constable} is a pure hardware technique to track and eliminate stable loads which consistently read the same value from memory.
-This technique is able to eliminate both the memory read and address calculation altogether, greatly improving pipeline efficiency.
-It also demonstrates a wide coverage a variety of workloads, improving geomean IPC by 5.1\%.
-For larger performance-orientated processors, this technique would most likely be more effective at improving the efficiency of load execution than our work, with a large overlap (albeit not total) of the types of load instructions targeted.
-However, at an estimated hardware overhead of 12.4KB, this technique may be infeasible for the area-constrained cores we target.
+\emph{Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Instruction Execution} \cite{constable} is a pure hardware technique to track and eliminate stable loads which consistently read the same value from memory, i.e. behavior type (1) specified in Section \ref{sec:storedistances}.
+This technique is able to eliminate both the memory read and address calculation, greatly improving pipeline efficiency.
+It also demonstrates a broad coverage across a variety of workloads, improving geomean IPC by 5.1\% on a high-performance core.
+For high-performance cores this technique would be effective for reducing the MDP working set, however as discussed in Section \ref{sec:introduction}, expensive hardware techniques are less viable on area-constrained cores due to area \& power demands, as well as requiring abundant ILP to effectively return on investment.